Ritika-Choudhary24/Amazon-reviews-sentiment-analysis/README.md

 - ~568,000 reviews
 - Columns used: `Id`, `Score` (1–5 stars), `Text`
 - Sampled 5,000 rows for transformer model inference (due to compute constraints)
+- After downloading, place `Reviews.csv` in the root folder of the project before running the notebook.

 ---